‘Revolutionizing a culture’: How critical race theory grew from law school thesis to K-12 trend

 Society’s privileged people, the matrix said, are “White people.”
 Those labeled as oppressed people included “Asian, Black, Latino/a, Native People.”

-The school district did not respond to The Washington Times’ inquiries about the “oppression matrix.”
+The school district did not respond to The Washington Times inquiries about the “oppression matrix.”

 “By sending messages like White people are privileged and Black people aren’t, or that the system favors Whites over Blacks, it causes us to go into camps based on race,” Ms. Nomani said.
-“That actually is a departure from the civil rights movement and the nation’s ideals of a color-blind society.”
+“That actually is a departure from the civil rights movement and the nation’s ideals of a colorblind society.”

 The spread of critical race theory in schools is fueling a backlash.

-Lawmakers in 15 other states have proposed bills barring the teaching of divisive ideas such as critical race theory.
+Lawmakers in 15 other states have proposed bills barring the teaching of divisive ideas like critical race theory.

-Opponents also are flooding the U.S. Education Department with complaints about a proposed grant program that would encourage K-12 schools to incorporate critical race theory in the curriculum.
+Opponents also are flooding the Education Department with complaints about a proposed grant program that would encourage schools to incorporate critical race theory in the curriculum.

 Christopher Rufo, a contributing editor of City Journal, wrote in the New York Post that school districts are using mandatory training sessions to hammer teachers with critical race theory.